Patient education: Melanoma treatment; localized melanoma (Beyond the Basics)

 The status of this first draining (sentinel) lymph node accurately predicts the status of the remaining regional lymph nodes.
 Because only one lymph node is removed (or at most, a few), the risk of this procedure is lower and the accuracy is greater than a full lymph node dissection.
-After the lymph node is removed, it is then examined under a microscope to determine if melanoma cells are present.
+After the lymph node is removed, it is then thoroughly examined under a microscope to determine if melanoma cells are present.

-The success of SLN biopsy is dependent upon the skill of the surgeon and the other physicians involved with the procedure.
-If the biopsy comes back positive (meaning it showed cancer cells), the person can be monitored with observation and ultrasounds.
+The success of a SLN biopsy is dependent upon the skill of the surgeon and the other physicians involved with the procedure.
+If the biopsy comes back positive (meaning it showed cancer cells), the person can be monitored with observation and ultrasounds at regular intervals.
 Then, if an exam or ultrasound shows cancer in the regional lymph nodes, these lymph nodes will be removed in a procedure called a "completion lymph node dissection."
 Avoiding or delaying the removal of the regional lymph nodes reduces the risk of a complication called lymphedema, which is a swelling caused by buildup of fluid in a limb near where the nodes were.

-If the SLN biopsy comes back negative, further lymph node dissection is usually not performed, since the likelihood of finding tumor involvement is less than 5 percent.
+If the SLN biopsy comes back negative, further lymph node dissection is usually not performed since the likelihood of finding tumor involvement is less than 5 percent.

 MELANOMA PATHOLOGIC STAGING

-Once the staging work-up is complete, a pathologic disease stage between I and IV is assigned.
+Once the staging workup is complete, a pathologic disease stage between I and IV is assigned.
 A higher stage indicates more extensive disease.

-●Stage IIB or IIC disease – The tumor is 2.1 to 4 millimeters (0.08 to 0.16 inches) thick with ulceration, or 4 or more millimeters (0.16 inches) thick with or without ulceration.
+●Stage IIB or IIC disease – The tumor is 2.1 to 4 mm (0.08 to 0.16 inches) thick with ulceration, or 4 or more mm (0.16 inches) thick with or without ulceration.
 This is considered to be localized disease.
 Patients are at a higher risk of recurrence, even after the tumor has been completely surgically removed.
 Adjuvant (additional) therapy is often recommended, especially for tumors that are 4 or more millimeters (0.16 inches) thick.
 (See 'Melanoma adjuvant immunotherapy' below.)

 ●Stage III disease – There is evidence of melanoma spread in the lymphatic channels surrounding the tumor (called satellites) or nearby lymph nodes.
 The tumor may be any thickness.
 Adjuvant therapy is strongly recommended.
 (See 'Melanoma adjuvant immunotherapy' below.)

 ●Stage IV disease – The melanoma has metastasized to more distant locations in the body, which may or may not include the lymph nodes.
 The tumor may be any thickness.
 This is referred to as advanced disease.
 A full discussion of the treatment of advanced melanoma is available separately.
-(See "Patient education: Melanoma treatment; advanced or metastatic melanoma (Beyond the Basics)".).
+(See "Patient education: Melanoma treatment; advanced or metastatic melanoma (Beyond the Basics)".)